 Working harmoniously with the rich??

 One of the political adages bill used in the nurses strike of the 80s when he still saw in terms of class, nurses get a pittance whilst the rich get 0s in their accounts.
 At that time he blamed the rich because he saw class.
 In their apartheid stratosphere of wealth, the rich defend themselves from class attack so they don't see common interests.
-They fear class attack and complete redistribution of wealth so they influence governments to protect them; their fear also recognises that they do nothing and yet get wealthier because of the system-of-accumulation.
-It is all as a consequence of the system-of-accumulation - not human volition and intention.
+They fear class attack and complete redistribution of wealth so they influence governments to protect them; their fear also recognises that they do nothing and yet get wealthier because of the system-of-accumulation - how many know they do not merit their wealth and this knowledge fires their fear?
+It is mostly as a consequence of the system-of-accumulation - not human volition and intention.
 If we find a way of harmonising some redistribution the rich can give back.
 If we connect accumulation to war - the rich can also suffer in war if they live on the "wrong side", they will see the value in controlling the system-of-accumulation.
 The system-of-accumulation makes people poor - not rich people, let's work with compassionate rich people to redistribute some of their wealth and control the system-of-accumulation.
 When other rich people feel safe they will also redistribute.
 Harmony and unity - not class and division.

 | RADICAL LOVE AS GRASSROOTS ACTIVISM |